AddyRdz/js-objects-and-context/readme.md

 ### Exercise

 Create two separate car objects and assign each to its own variable.
 The car object should at least have a make, model and year.
-Add addition attributes that include at least one array and object.
+Add additional attributes that include at least one array and object.

 <details>
   <summary>Possible Solution</summary>